Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/speed.rst

 Set Grads to None
 *****************

-In order to improve performance, you can override :meth:`~lightning.pytorch.core.LightningModule.optimizer_zero_grad`.
+In order to improve performance, you can override :meth:`~lightning_pytorch.core.LightningModule.optimizer_zero_grad`.

 For a more detailed explanation of the pros / cons of this technique, read the documentation for :meth:`~torch.optim.Optimizer.zero_grad` by the PyTorch team.